King Receives Call From Canada PM, Urges International Pressure For Gaza Ceasefire

-His Majesty stressed the importance of protecting civilians and increasing humanitarian aid for Gaza, while guaranteeing its sustained delivery, noting Jordan's efforts in this regard.
+His Majesty stressed the importance of protecting civilians and increasing humanitarian aid for Gaza, while guaranteeing its sustained delivery, noting Jordan's efforts in this regard, according to a Royal Court statement.

 The King reaffirmed Jordan's full rejection of attempts to liquidate the Palestinian issue and forcibly displace Palestinians in the West Bank and Gaza, calling for countering extremist settler violence against the Palestinians in the West Bank.